Interana/eventsim/README.md

 or you can specify them on the command line.
 Config file values override defaults; command line options override everything.

-Example for 2.5 M events:
+Example for about 2.5 M events (1000 users for a year, growing at 1% annually):

     $ bin/eventsim -c "examples/site.json" --from 365 --nusers 1000 --growth-rate 0.01 data/fake.json
     Initial number of users: 1000, Final number of users: 1010